rubrikinc/terraform-provider-polaris/docs/resources/aws_account.md

 Required:

-- `regions` (Set of String) Regions the feature will be enabled in.

-Optional:

 - `permission_groups` (Set of String) Permission groups to assign to the feature.
 Possible values are `BASIC`.
+- `regions` (Set of String) Regions the feature will be enabled in.

 Read-Only: